pivotal/docs-tap/install-openshift/profile.hbs.md

-# Install Tanzu Application Platform on OpenShift clusters
+# Install Tanzu Application Platform on your OpenShift clusters

-This topic describes how to install Tanzu Application Platform packages on your OpenShift clusters.
+This topic tells you how to install Tanzu Application Platform (commonly known as TAP) packages on your OpenShift clusters.

 Before installing the packages, ensure you have: